Stock Trading Platform

 The new brand and visuals were appealing and well received.

-Users noted the illustrations were fun and bright, the larger type treatments easier to read and the increased white space made content easier to focus on.
-Many were particularly delighted with the Content Quilt component’s interaction animations on desktop and noted it was pleasant to engage with.
+Users noted the illustrations were fun and bright, the larger type treatments easier to read, and the increased white space made content easier to focus on.
+Many were particularly delighted with the Content Quilt component’s interaction animations on desktop, noting it as pleasant to engage with.

 The usability score improved by 12%.